Including related provincial credits and benefits

 - you are (or were) a parent and live (or lived) with your child.

-If you will turn 19 years of age before April 2015, you can apply for this credit on your 2013 income tax and benefit return.
-For more information, see Will you turn 19 years of age before April 2015?
+If you will turn 19 years of age before April 2016, the CRA will automatically determine your eligibility for this credit when you file your 2014 income tax and benefit return.
+For more information, see Will you turn 19 years of age before April 2016?

 Generally, you are not eligible for the GST/HST credit if at the beginning of the month in which we make a quarterly payment, any of the following apply: